Customer Success Strategies e-book

 Conducting churn interviews with all the people who canceled the contract is the most important step before we can try to fix anything.

-Tip: Sometimes this information is already captured as part of the processes.
+Tip: Sometimes this information is already captured as part of the process.

 Template for requesting a customer phone interview.

-Subject : Can you spare 15mins for a call with our Company
+Subject: Can you spare 15mins for a call with Company

-I am the Director of CustomerSuccess at Company .
-I understand you just canceled your contract for our Product.
-As a customer centric company we always strive to learn from you and your feedback.
+I am the Director of CustomerSuccess at Company.
+I understand you just canceled your contract for Company.
+As a customercentric company we always strive to learn from you and your feedback.

 Will you be open to a 15 minutes phone call, sometime next week?
 We’d like to understand the reasons behind you leaving Company.